Condensing boiler: Exhaust

 The condensate expelled from a condensing boiler is acidic, with a pH between 3 and 4.
 Condensing boilers require a drainpipe for the condensate produced during operation.
 This consists of a short length of polymer pipe with a vapour trap to prevent exhaust gases from being expelled into the building.
 The acidic nature of the condensate may be corrosive to cast iron plumbing, waste pipes and concrete floors but poses no health risk to occupants.
 A neutralizer, typically consisting of a plastic container filled with marble or limestone aggregate or "chips" (alkaline) can be installed to raise the pH to acceptable levels.
 If a gravity drain is not available, then a small condensate pump must also be installed to lift it to a proper drain.

+In cold climates, external condensate pipework is vulnerable to freezing during prolonged sub-zero temperatures.
+A frozen condensate drain can cause boiler lockout and prevent safe operation.
+Mitigation measures include increasing pipe diameter, insulating external pipework, minimizing external discharge length, and routing condensate internally where possible.
+Some modern boilers incorporate frost protection logic to reduce the risk of condensate freezing.

 The primary and secondary heat exchangers are constructed of materials that will withstand this acidity, typically aluminum or stainless steel.
 Since the final exhaust from a condensing boiler has a lower temperature than the exhaust from an atmospheric boiler 38 °C (100 °F) vs. 204 °C (400 °F) a mechanical fan is always required to expel it, with the additional benefit of allowing the use of low-temperature exhaust piping (typically PVC in domestic applications) without insulation or conventional chimney requirements.
 Indeed, the use of conventional masonry chimney, or metal flue is specifically prohibited due to the corrosive nature of the flue products, with the notable exception of specially rated stainless steel and aluminum in certain models.
 The preferred/common vent material for most condensing boilers available in North America is PVC, followed by ABS and CPVC.
 Polymer venting allows for the added benefit of flexibility of installation location including sidewall venting saving unnecessary penetrations of the roof.